-- Mechanical noisemakers are barred from all West Suburban Conference contests in all sports.
-This includes musical instruments, except those used by the home band, and megaphones. - No signs or placards are allowed in the stands or its immediate environment. - Support organized cheering led by your cheerleaders. - Recognize that you represent Glenbard West when you attend an athletic contest. - Dress and act in a manner that displays pride in yourself and in your school.
+- Recognize that you represent Glenbard West when you attend an athletic contest. - Dress and act in a manner that displays pride in yourself and in your school.

 Have the ability to draw courage from within and have the confidence to rise up and meet any adversity.
 If our athletes work hard and do what is required in attempting to overcome obstacles, they will be winners in every sense of the word.